cwarden/docs.vagrantup.com/source/v2/vmware/known-issues.html.md

 subnets, you may find that there are many extra vmnet devices.
 Manually remove these for now.
 A future release of the provider will address this limitation in some way.

+## Forwarded Ports Failing in Workstation on Windows

+VMware Workstation has a bug on Windows where forwarded ports don't work properly.
+Vagrant actualy works around this bug and makes them work.
+However, if you run the virtual network editor on Windows, the forwarded ports will suddenly stop working.

+In this case, run `vagrant reload` and things will begin working again.

+This issue has been reported to VMware, but a fix hasn't been released yet.